cds-astro/cds-healpix-python/docs/contribute.rst

 Running the tests
 -----------------

-For running the tests:
+For running the tests + benchmarks:

 .. code-block:: bash

-    python -m pytest -v cdshealpix/tests/test_healpix.py
+    python -m pytest -v cdshealpix

-For running the benchmarks:
+For running only the benchmarks:

 .. code-block:: bash